My Personal Struggle With Balance

 With or without injury, falls can carry a substantial quality of life impact.
 A growing number of older adults fear falling and as a result, limit their activities and social engagements.
 Lack of balance can then set off a cycle of inactivity due to instability, which can then cause muscle weakness and loss of strength.
 This can result in a further physical decline, depression, social isolation, and feelings of helplessness.

-How To Maintain Balance And Prevent Falls As We Age
+How To Maintain Balance With Age And Prevent Falls

 It is essential as we age to stay active.
 In my own journey I learned that the emphasis of a health and wellness program begins to change as we get older.